solowalker27/homebridge-benq-projector/README.md

 - As of v1.0.3 there are no known issues.
 Performance isn't perfect but that seems to be the nature of this type of connection.

 ## Changelog
+v1.0.4:
+- Fixed typo in debug logging that could cause accessory to become unresponsive.

 v1.0.3:
 - Fixed stability issues by reintroducing some things originally removed from Transport.js.
 Partially fix and partially hide performance issues by doing callbacks sooner and freeing up HomeKit sooner.